Go vs Java - comparison of memory models: happens-before, visibility, reorder, synchronization events, write/read barriers

 | Data Race Detection | go run -race |

-The main practical lesson: most concurrency bugs arise not from the number of threads, but from incorrect synchronization and misunderstandings of the order of instruction execution.
-Using channels in Go and synchronized/volatile in Java helps manage memory safely.
+The main practical takeaway: most multithreading bugs arise not from the number of threads, but from incorrect synchronization and improper understanding of instruction execution order.
+Using channels in Go and synchronized/volatile in Java helps safely manage memory.

 For Go developers: Do not communicate by sharing memory; share memory by communicating.

-For Java developers: Proper use of volatile, synchronized, and concurrent structures ensures predictability.
+For Java developers: proper use of volatile, synchronized and concurrent structures provides predictability.

-Using built-in tools like go run -race in Go and data race analysis in Java helps identify bugs early.
+Using built-in tools like go run -race in Go and analyzing data races in Java helps to identify errors early.

 Useful Articles: